sampsyo/cs6120/content/blog/2019-12-18-polynomial/index.md

-High performance cryptography algorithm implementation has always been an active research topic among crypto communities, because these software needs to be deployed widely in different situation where performance can become crucial.
+High performance cryptography algorithm implementation has always been an active research topic among crypto communities, because this software needs to be deployed widely in different situations where performance can become crucial.
-Recently, a new kind of crypto system based on ideal lattice has attracted a lot of attention and can potentially be adopted as the new standard.
+Recently, a new kind of crypto system based on ideal lattices has attracted a lot of attention and can potentially be adopted as the new standard.
 The primary computation for ideal lattice crypto systems are polynomial multiplication.
-In this project, we want to explore how to generate high performance polynomial multiplication for this kind of crypto systems.
+In this project, we want to explore how to generate high performance polynomial multiplication for these kind of crypto systems.

 ## Motivation

 ### Post-Quntum Cryptography

-A lot of public-key cryptography systems we used today relying on primitives such as RSA and elliptic curve which are vulnerable under the quantum computer attacks.
-As people now suggest that the threat of the quantum computer might not be that far in the future, cryptography researchers have been studying so-called post-quantum cryptography (PQC), the kind of crypto primitives that we believe can withstand the quantum attack.
+A lot of public-key cryptography systems we used today relying on primitives such as RSA and elliptic curve cryptography which are vulnerable under the quantum computer attacks.
+As people now suggest that the threat of quantum computer might not be that far in the future, cryptography researchers have been studying so-called post-quantum cryptography (PQC), the kind of crypto primitives that we believe can withstand the quantum attack.
 There are a lot of post-quantum